MENU

 For reference, common conflicts of interest and commitment have been provided.
 Please note this list is not exhaustive but is provided as example of conflicts of interest and commitment.

-• Financial interests
+• Financial Interests:

-• An employee has other employment or serves as a consultant for a company that the university may establish services with, and the employee is involved in the selection of the vendor
+• An employee has other employment or serves as a consultant for a company that the university may establish services with, and the employee is involved in the selection of the vendor.

-• An employee with decision making authority accepts a gift (non-trivial) from a vendor seeking to establish a relationship with the university
+• An employee with decision making authority accepts a gift (non-trivial) from a vendor seeking to establish a relationship with the university.

-• Secondary employment
+• Secondary employment:

 • An employee completes work for a secondary employer during university business hours or using university resources (including facilities, IT, etc.)

-• An employee works for a secondary employer that seeks to do business with the university or in competition with the university
+• An employee works for a secondary employer that seeks to do business with the university or in competition with the university.

-• An employee works for a secondary employer and references their affiliation with the university in that role
+• An employee works for a secondary employer and references their affiliation with the university in that role.

 • Personal relationships

-• An employee who has decision making authority related to hiring, participating in the hiring, evaluation, or termination of a family member or someone with whom the employee has a close personal relationship
+• An employee who has decision making authority related to hiring, participating in the hiring, evaluation, or termination of a family member or someone with whom the employee has a close personal relationship.

-Secondary Employment means any external employment or work activity, or self-employment, that is in addition to an employee's position with the university, even while on leave.
-Secondary employment includes, but is not limited to, working for another employer, self-employment, the private practice of any profession, occupation or trade, consulting services, being involved in a family business, volunteer work and teaching.
+Secondary Employment means any external employment or work activity, or self-employment, that is in addition to an employee’s position with the university, even while on leave.
+Secondary employment includes, but not limited to, working for another employer, self-employment, the private practice of any profession, occupation or trade, consulting services, being involved in a family business, volunteer work and teaching.

 Compliance Reference